lalyos/k8s-workshop/README.md

 For instant `kubectl` access a browser based connectivity is provided.
 Under the hood bash is shared via a websocket, based on: [yudai/gotty](https://github.com/yudai/gotty).

 See the [last section](#tldr) for explanation about different access methods, and why the browser based is preferred.
-Please note, that while browser based is poreferable for first-time users, adiitional ssh access can be easily provided.
+Please note, that while browser based is poreferable for first-time users, additional ssh access can be easily provided.
 See [sshfront](https://github.com/lalyos/k8s-sshfront)

+## Roadmap

+- [ ] Add browser based editor.
+Possible [zed](https://chrome.google.com/webstore/detail/zed-code-editor/pfmjnmeipppmcebplngmhfkleiinphhp?hl=en)
+- [ ] Record sessions (presenter/participant): ttyrec/ascicast
+- [ ] Persistent storage on VPC

 ## Usage